i am ski

 In truth, I’m pretty sure that my issues in getting Statamic to work the way I want is 95% my fault.
 It was one of those scenarios where I had it working, made a minor change, broke something, reverted my minor change, everything still broke, omg wtf, ask ChatGPT, and down that rabbit hole I went.
 I think I also relied on ChatGPT too often.

 My “Breakthrough” in fixing my issue started with reading the Statamic Docs.
 Which… I would think ChatGPT would’ve read.
-The issue stemmed from something stupid simple: wanting to put images between pagagraphs in the blog post.
+The issue stemmed from something stupid simple: wanting to put images between paragraphs in the blog post.
 Something that’s pretty much default in any article-posting type of system.
 I’m not sure why originally it wasn’t working, but after several hours, I finally got things sorted between my Bard Field type, the Blueprint, and my content.

 whew.